 Cut Down your own Christmas Tree

-Growing up in California we got our trees from a tired old lot in a strip mall.
+Growing up in California, we got our trees from a tired old lot in a strip mall.
 In New England, we get our trees by bundling up and walking through a forest of trees looking for the exact tree that will make our homes perfect for the holidays.
 Definitely a wonderful family tradition!
 If you are the sort of family who plans early, you can tag your tree around Thanksgiving.
 Find a cut-your-own tree farm near you.

 Nothing is more charming to me than an afternoon tea!
 Have your holiday tea at this mansion set on the shores of Narragansett Bay in the elaborately decorated dining room.
 Read about the full experience with lots of pictures.

 Celebrate Christmas Eve like a real Rhode Island Italian and Partake in the Feast of the Seven Fish

 Almost 50 percent of Rhode Islanders claim Italian heritage, my family included.
 So it makes sense that most of the state celebrates La Vigilia, or the Vigil, otherwise known as the Feast of the Seven Fishes, on Christmas Eve.
 Also not surprising is that this large family meal includes at least seven different types of seafood, often more, such as snail salad (scungilli), stuffed quahogs (a Rhode Island clam species), bacallá (salted codfish) and linguine in clam sauce.
 This feast is an Italian-American tradition of unknown origins and is often followed by attendance at a midnight mass.

 Are there any other Rhode Island Christmas happenings I have missed?
 Let me know in the comments.